wanyi2882/Assignment-1/README.md

 9. Once user has selected 2 pre-schools and is ready to compare them, he/she can then click on the 'Compare' button.

 10. Upon clicking on the 'Compare' button, it will bring the user to the comparison page which displays a table showcasing information on the pre-school such as opening hours, availability of services for the different age groups, any special dietary offered as well as the second languages offered.

+## Technologies Used

+1. HTML
+-  A markup language which provides the structure of a website to be displayed on web browsers.

+2. CSS (Cascading Style Sheet)
+-  A style sheet language used for describing the presentation of a document written in this HTML page.

+3. JavaScript
+- Programming language which creates dynamic behaviour to a webpage.
+It will execute actions and create interaction between the website and their users.

+4. Bootstrap
+- Framework for building responsive, mobile-first sites.

+5. Leaflet
+- Open-source JavaScript library for mobile-friendly interactive maps.

+6. Geocoding API
+- From https://geocode.xyz/api which returns the latitude and longtitude of a given postal code in JSON format

+7. Axios
+- Promise based HTTP client for the browser

+8. Font Awesome
+- Library with icon set and toolkit for website

+9. Google Fonts
+- Library which includes free and open source font families

+10. Csvtojson
+- CSV Parser which converts CSV files to JSON format